masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 """
 ```

-Note we just removed the blank lines from the template.
+Note how we only removed the blank lines from the template.
 The output will look like this:

 ```
 The following are excerpts from conversations with an AI